 Micah House is a transitional residence for women in recovery from substance abuse, founded by Temple Micah members in 1989.

-Every year we lace up our sneakers and hit the pavement for a “mini-walk” to raise money to support Micah House.
-This is one of Micah House’s largest fundraisers each year.
+We maintain a close relationship with Micah House; every Spring we lace up our sneakers and hit the pavement for a “mini-walk” to raise money to support Micah House and we host a Shabbat service in the Fall.

 Sukkat Shalom (Shelter of Peace) leads the Micah congregation in community-wide efforts to support new refugees as well as immigrants at risk of deportation.
 In 2018, in partnership with Lutheran Social Services, we raised enough funds to successfully support an Afghan family for the first year of their lives in the US.
 Sukkat Shalom has participated with the Sanctuary Congregation Network, and provided tax preparation workshops for refugees.